 Speech-language therapy is often recommended alongside behavioral therapy for people with selective mutism.
 It helps them feel more comfortable talking in uncomfortable situations.

 Pharmacological treatment of selective mutism in adults commonly consists of antidepressants, such as selective serotonin inhibitors (SSRIs).
 These medications improve mood and cognition by balancing neurochemical levels in the brain, which helps overcome the speaking barrier in specific situations.
 They are more beneficial when aided with therapy and counseling.
 SSRIs have yielded decreased selective mutism symptoms in selective case reports.
-Fluvoxamine and fluoxetine are the most commonly prescribed medications for overcoming muted behavior.
+Fluvoxamine and

 Contact us to get an online prescription for anxiety from our professionals at MEDvidi.